Internal Power

 • The Power of the Whole: In Tai Chi, power is never generated by the arm alone.
 It is rooted in the feet, developed in the legs, directed by the waist, and expressed through the fingers.

 • Combat Application: We train Push Hands and Sticky Energy to sense an attacker's intent the moment they touch us.
-Our curriculum covers joint locks, devastating short-range strikes (Fa Jin), and takedowns that feel "weightless" to the practitioner but catastrophic to the opponent.
+Our curriculum covers joint locks, devastating short-range strikes, and takedowns that feel weightless to the practitioner but catastrophic to the opponent.

 Bagua Zhang: The Art of Circular Evasion

 If Tai Chi is the "Iron Wrapped in Cotton," Bagua is the "Whirlwind."
-Based on the philosophy of constant change, Bagua is famous for its circular footwork and its ability to "walk around" an opponent's defense.
+Based on the philosophy of constant change, Bagua is famous for its circular footwork and its ability to move around an opponent's defense.

 • Constant Motion: While other arts move in straight lines, Bagua practitioners move in circles.
 This allows you to constantly disappear from your opponent's line of sight, attacking their flanks and back.